Cra2yDavid/FSA/README.md

-# Factorizable State Attribution for Adjusting Power Flow at Transmission Interface
+# Powerformer: A Section-adaptive Transformer for Power Flow Adjustment

 [![License: Apache](https://img.shields.io/badge/License-Apache-blue.svg)](LICENSE)

-This repo is building for the source code and corresponding data of paper 'Factorizable State Attribution for Adjusting Power Flow at Transmission Interface'.
+This repo is building for the source code and corresponding data of paper 'Powerformer: A Section-adaptive Transformer for Power Flow Adjustment'.
 Full data and code for reproducing our work will be uploaded within a week.

 Official codebase for paper [Factorizable State Attribution for Adjusting Power Flow at Transmission Interface].
 This codebase is based on the open-source [Tianshou](https://github.com/thu-ml/tianshou) and [PandaPower](https://github.com/e2nIEE/pandapower) framework and please refer to those repo for more documentation.
 Baseline methods include [Soft-Module](https://github.com/RchalYang/Soft-Module) and a traditional full-connected neural network.

 ## Overview

 **TLDR:**
-We introduce a Factorizable State Representation Learning (FSRL) scheme that disentangles the node state features into four essential electrical factors and employs a state-of-theart GNN to obtain efficient representations of each distinct state factor, effectively alleviating and mitigating the high coupling issue among features.
-We develop a Factorizable State Attribution (FSA) map that generates task-adaptive attention weights for distinct state factors.
-This enables the acquisition of an expressive power system state representation and enhances the interpretability of efficient strategies to address the problem of transmission interface power flow adjustment.
+We present a novel transformer architecture tailored for learning robust power system state representations, which strives to optimize power dispatch for the power flow adjustment across different transmission sections.
+Specifically, our proposed approach, named Powerformer, develops a dedicated section-adaptive attention mechanism, separating itself from the self-attention employed in conventional transformers.
+This mechanism effectively integrates power system states with transmission section information, which facilitates the development of robust state representations.
+Furthermore, by considering the graph topology of power system and the electrical attributes of bus nodes, we introduce two customized strategies to further enhance the expressiveness: graph neural network propagation and multi-factor attention mechanism.

 ![image](https://github.com/Cra2yDavid/FSA/blob/main/method.png)